npupyshev/mobile.house_arrest/README.md

 # mobile.house_arrest
-A rewrite of com.apple.mobile.house_arrest service, which allows access to non-developer app containers.
+A rewrite of com.apple.mobile.house_arrest service, which is used to access app containers over USB (like iFunbox).